Although this page is available in multiple languages, please check the English version to get the most up-to-date version.

 #add some files, if they not exists

-cp -n alarmSet.sh alarm_sendsnapshot.sh config_alarm.lua globalfunctions.lua globalvariables.lua script_device_alarm.lua ..
+cp -n alarmSet.sh alarm_sendsnapshot.sh config_alarm.lua globalfunctions.lua globalvariables.lua alarm.lua script_device_master.lua ..

-First, name all devices using the following prefixes:
+First, all devices should be named using the following prefixes:

 - MCS_ for magnetic contact sensors, for example MCS_Door_Garage, MCS_Window_Kitchen, ...